Find Cheap Homeowners Insurance Quotes in Your Area

 Homeowners insurance covers many aspects of damage to your home and your property, but it doesn't cover everything.
 The most common exclusions to a homeowners insurance policy are typically related to one of the following: large-scale disasters, like floods or war; damage due to negligence or normal wear and tear; and inherently risky items, such as trampolines.

-However, for many of the things homeowners insurance doesn't cover, you can purchase additional coverage to protect yourself—and in some cases, you may even be required to do so.
-Every home insurance policy is different, so read through your policy for all the details.
+For those things homeowners insurance doesn't cover, you can purchase additional coverage to protect yourself—in some cases, you may even be required to do so.
+Every home insurance policy is different, so read through your policy for all the details of what is, and isn't, covered.

-There are several types, or "forms," of homeowners insurance, and each provides a different level of coverage.
+To understand your policy's exclusions, you first need to know what type, or "form" of insurance you have.
+There are several forms of homeowners insurance, with different levels of coverage.
 They're commonly referred to by the letters HO followed by a number.
 HO-3 is the most common form for single-family homes in the U.S., and it's often referred to as "standard" homeowners insurance.
-HO-1 and HO-2 typically provide basic coverage that only protects against "named perils" specifically described in the policy.
+HO-1 and HO-2 typically provide basic coverage that only protects against "named perils" specifically described in the policy, so damage from other causes would not be covered.

 For example, HO-2 protects your home and the property inside it against 16 specifically named perils, such as fires and damage from falling objects, but nothing else.
 HO-3's hazard insurance—the part of a homeowners policy that covers damage to your home's structure—insures against damage from "open perils."
 This means all scenarios are covered other than the exceptions specifically named on your policy.
 Plus, it covers your personal property for the 16 named perils in HO-2 policies.